Azure/azure-powershell/src/Batch/Batch/help/Get-AzBatchJobStatistic.md

 WriteIOps          : 146946
 ```

-The first command creates an object reference to the account keys for the batch account named ContosoBatchAccount by using **Get-AzBatchAccountKeys**.
+The first command creates an object reference to the account keys for the batch account named ContosoBatchAccount by using **Get-AzBatchAccountKey**.
 The command stores this object reference in the $Context variable.
 The second command gets the summary statistics for all of the jobs.
 The command uses the $Context value from the first command.